Gardening Tips: Homemade Organic Pesticides

 There are several kinds of homemade pesticides.
 Try a few to see what works best for you.

-Garlic & Chile – Both of these veggies give off scents that drive away insects and animals.
-Blend fresh garlic or chiles, strain the result into a mixture with water, and add a small amount of soap.
+- Garlic & Chile – Both of these veggies give off scents that drive away insects and animals.
+Blend fresh garlic or chilies, strain the result into a mixture with water, and add a small amount of soap.

 Find more of Dr. Dirt’s gardening tips on subjects like soil type and nutrients here.